 Powerbeats Pro Design vs. AirPods 2 Design

-AirPods are made for casual use and feature a one size fits all design with a rounded bulb-like earpiece and a microphone-equipped tail that extends out of the ears.
-There's no additional hook or other mechanism to keep them in the ears.
+The AirPods are made for casual use and feature a one size fits all design with a rounded bulb-like earpiece and a microphone-equipped stem that extends out of the ears.
+There is no hook or additional mechanism to keep them in the user's ears.

 Powerbeats Pro are designed for fitness and have a design similar to prior Powerbeats models with earhooks that fit over the ears to secure them in place along with four ear tips in various sizes for a customizable fit.

-Both the Powerbeats Pro and the AirPods come in charging cases, but while the AirPods charging case is small, compact, and the size of a dental floss container, the Powerbeats Pro charging case is much larger, clamshell-like, and not as pocketable.
+Both the Powerbeats Pro and the AirPods come with charging cases, but while the AirPods charging case is small, compact, and around the size of a dental floss container, the Powerbeats Pro charging case is much larger, clamshell-like, and not as pocketable.

 Sound Differences and Noise Isolation

-Powerbeats Pro use rubber ear tips in four sizes similar to traditional earbuds, which means they're designed to create a tight fit in the ear to isolate ambient noises.
-There is no feature for adding in ambient noise, which is something to be aware of if you plan to use these in situations where you need to hear what's going on around you.
+Powerbeats Pro use rubber ear tips in four sizes similar to traditional earbuds, which means they are designed to create a tight fit in the ear to isolate ambient noises.
+There is no feature for allowing ambient noise in, which is something to be aware of if you plan to use these in situations where you need to hear what is going on around you.